Tech-at-DU/SPD-1.5-Engineering-Careers-2/Lessons/Validate-Users.md

 Use the pitch deck as a loose outline and capture the best selling points from your due diligence documents.

-Start by sharing it in the #spd-jr and #random channels.
+Start by sharing it in the #spd-jr.

 Once you've posted your content, take some time to give feedback on another group's final project!
 You must generate value to receive value. 😉